 “Do you know many American Indian languages?”, the Hermit asked the Lady.

 The Lord broke up the discussion by reaching out and grabbing the rein of his wife’s mule and tugging the beast onto the path and in to the sun.
 The Lady, with a short, sharp motion, yanked the rein out of her husband’s hand.
 The scowl returned to his face.
 He tersely said, “It’s time to go.”
 As he spoke, the Lord awkwardly mounted his mule.
 His left leg buckled on his first attempt, but after a brief struggle he succeeded on the second.
 He began the descent without a backwards glance.
 His wife followed: although she had mounted her mule before her husband, she let him go first.
-The guides followed on foot, leading their mounts by thin black leather reins.
+The guides followed on foot, leading their mounts with thin black leather reins.

 The path into the Canyon was steep, ill-defined and surprisingly cold because the part of the trail they were on was still sheltered from the rising sun.
 That was not a bad thing.
-The cloudless and deep blue sky promised a hot day.
+The cloudless and deep blue sky promised a wickedly hot day.

 They rode together in silence.
 Eventually the Lord addressed his Lady.
 “Do you think Miss Astor will marry the Duke?”
 He spoke over his left shoulder to his wife, who rode just behind him.

 “What?”
 Her husband’s Fifth Avenue gossip was out of context, so it took a moment for the Lady to realize what he had just said.
 She replied before he could repeat himself.
 “Let me return the question to you, dear.
 Do you think it will be a good marriage?”
 The path narrowed as they approached a switchback.
 To their right was a small, steep gully, to their left the canyon wall.
-The Lady let her mule fall back so that she rode directly behind her husband.
-He had taken off his hat and was rubbing his thin sweating face with the dark red, cowboy-style neck scarf that he had tied to his sun-burnt neck.
+The Lady maneuvered her mule so that she rode directly behind her husband.
+He had taken off his hat and was rubbing his profusely sweating face with the dark red, cowboy-style neck scarf that he had tied to his sun-burnt neck.
 As he turned the corner of the switchback, a stone was dislodged by the foot of his mule.
 It fell into the gully, causing a small slide of gravel that looked like red steam.

 “She may be rich.
 But I understand that he is a philanderer”, his wife replied.